 Benefits from using machine learning create several opportunities that further translate to variety in applications.
 Take note of the following specific benefits from and pros of machine learning:

-1. Supplementing data mining: Data mining is the process of examining a database or several databases to process or analyze data and generate information.
-Take note that the pervasiveness of the digital information age has lead to the generation of big data at a faster rate, thus making manual data analysis and interpretation impossible.
+Data mining is the process of examining a database or several databases to process or analyze data and generate information.
+Take note that the pervasiveness of the digital information age has lead to the generation of large volumes of data at a faster rate, thus making manual data analysis and interpretation impossible.

 Continuous improvement through machine learning has many practical applications.
 Consider a machine learning system for predicting consumption patterns for a particular market as an example.
 The system will not only reference historical data to make predictions for a particular period but will continue referencing newly acquired data to do improve how it analyzes consumption patterns.

 The more practical benefit of using machine learning involves the development of autonomous computers, software programs, and processes that can lead to automation of tasks.
 By supplementing data mining and through continuous improvement, machine learning systems have been developed and deployed to perform tasks on their own.

 Automation can complement human activities nonetheless.
 MIT professor Erik Brynjolfsson and MIT program director Andrew McAfee mentioned that automating one or two steps within a process through machine learning would mean freeing up humans to focus on more critical tasks.

 There are notable examples of tasks being automated by machine learning.
 Google has used this technology to index and rank websites in its search engine.
 Both Google and Facebook also use proprietary algorithms to deliver online advertisements.
 Intelligent personal assistants such as Siri from Apple and Google Now from Google use machine learning to answer questions, make recommendations, and perform actions.